10 min

 • Roast a whole chicken

-• Prep vegetables
+• Prep a bunch of vegetables

 • Make egg muffins for breakfast